projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""""""""""""

 Table :num:`table-gpio-get-direction-response` defines the Greybus GPIO get direction response.
-The response contains the status byte and one byte indicating whether the line in question is configured for input or output.
-If the value of the status byte is non-zero, the direction byte shall be ignored.
+The response contains one byte indicating whether the line in question is configured for input or output.

 .. figtable::
     :nofig: